MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 As you make design choices for Azure Kubernetes Service, review the [Performance efficiency principles](/azure/architecture/framework/scalability/principles).

 > [!div class="checklist"]
+> - **Cluster and workload architectures:** Perform and iterate on a detailed capacity plan exercise that includes SKU, autoscale settings, IP addressing, and failover considerations.
-> - **Cluster architecture:** Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.
+> - **Cluster architecture:** Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response workload demands.
 > - **Cluster architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics.
+> - **Cluster and workload architectures:** Perform ongoing load testing activities that exercise both the pod and cluster autoscaler.
-> - **Cluster and workload architectures:** Separate workloads into different node pools and consider scaling user node pools to zero.
+> - **Cluster and workload architectures:** Separate workloads into different node pools allowing independent scalling.
-> - **Workload architecture:** Define your resource profile to match the application performance levels that your application requires.

 ### Recommendations